Hotels in White Plains, New York

 Which hotels in White Plains, New York offer free parking?

-Which hotels in White Plains, New York have a pool?
+Which hotels in White Plains, New York have an outdoor pool?

 Which hotels in White Plains, New York have suites or extra space?

-Which hotels in White Plains, New York have an in-room kitchen or kitchenette?
+Which hotels in White Plains, New York have a full in-room kitchen?

-Residence Inn by Marriott White Plains Westchester County (0.61 mi), SpringHill Suites by Marriott Tuckahoe Westchester County (10.13 mi), and Residence Inn by Marriott Yonkers Westchester County (11.85 mi) offer an in-room kitchen or kitchenette.
+Residence Inn by Marriott White Plains Westchester County (0.61 mi, from $219/night), HYATT house White Plains (3.68 mi, from $201/night), and Residence Inn by Marriott Yonkers Westchester County (11.85 mi, from $144/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book in White Plains?